vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/03-Deploy Azure Container Instances.md

 	| Size| ***Leave at the default***|
 	|||

+    **Note** - Deployment ID can be obtained from the Lab Environment output page.

-4. Configure the Networking tab (replace **xxxx** with the deployment ID).
+4. Configure the Networking tab (replace **xxxx** with the Deployment ID).
 Leave all other settings at their default values .

 	| Setting| Value|
 	|--|--|